 - In a bag in the fridge.
 This will keep them fresh for about 7-10 days.

 - In the freezer after baking.
 To reheat, just place in a cold oven and set it to 350°.
-Once the oven is preheated check the biscuits, they will likely be warm and ready to eat!
+Once the oven is pre-heated, check the biscuits as they will likely be warm and ready to eat!

 - In the freezer BEFORE baking.
 Once you have the biscuits rolled and cut, place them on a lined tray and freeze.
-After freezing, remove them from the tray and place them in a bag in the freezer.
-To bake just follow the same instructions as if they were fresh.
+Once they are fully frozen, remove them from the tray and place them in a bag in the freezer.
+To bake, just follow the same instructions as if they were fresh!

 Amazing Jelly and Jam Recipes